Prapthi564/Dashboard-in-a-day/Lab 6 - Share Power BI App in your organization.md

 5. Additionally, if you don't have a Power BI Pro License, you can only copy and share links to **People with existing access**.

-## Power BI – Manage Permissions to a Report
+## Task 2: Power BI – Manage Permissions to a Report

 1. To manage permission and manage links that give access to the report, select **More options (...)** in the upper right of the sharing dialog, and then select **Manage permissions**.